 California Black Oak is a large, deciduous nut tree native to the West Coast.
 Its large edible acorns were a staple food-source of Native Americans.
 Once leached, they have a mild potato-like flavor, and can be eaten raw, roasted, or ground into a gluten-free baking flour.
-Acorns are rich in complex carbohydrates, minerals, oils, fiber, and vitamins, and are lower in fat than most other nuts.
+Acorns are a native food rich in complex carbohydrates, minerals, oils, fiber, and vitamins, and are lower in fat than most other nuts.

 California Black Oak is the largest mountain oak in the west.
 Their beautiful bright green leaves are distinctly six-lobed and the bark is dark and covered with small plates making them an interesting and stately addition to any landscape.

 Environment and Culture

 The California Black Oak is a crucial wildlife support species, they provide food and shelter to a multitude of animals.
 They grow in a wide range of habitats including mixed evergreen forests, oak savannas and coniferous forests.